Agustin199811/microservice-bank/README.md

 ## Usage

-The Accounts REST API exposes the following endpoints:
+The Accounts REST API exposes Microservice 1 the following endpoints:

 - `GET /bank/accounts`: Retrieve all accounts.
 - `GET /bank//accounts/{id}`: Retrieve an account by ID.